Two-Dimensional Deep ReLU CNN Approximation for Korobov Functions: A Constructive Approach: Main Results

+For $2\leq p<\infty$, this network size bound removes the explicit $p$-dependence appearing in the result of Mao and Zhou, leading to a strictly improved complexity bound with respect to $p$.

-It is important to emphasize that our network architecture is constructed independently of the specific function being approximated.
-Instead, all the network weights, including the elements in kernels, biases, and coefficient vectors, continuously depend on the function being approximated.
-To evaluate the optimality of our results, we compare them with established lower bounds from the literature.
-Under the hypothesis of continuous weight selection, Blanchard and Bennouna \cite{blanchard2021shallow} showed that any function approximation method requires at least $c\epsilon^{-\frac{1}{2}}|\log_2\epsilon|^{\frac{1}{2}(d-1)}$ parameters (where $c$ is a positive constant) to achieve an $\epsilon$-approximation of all function from the unit ball of $X^{2,\infty}([0,1]^d)$, with error measured in the $L^\infty([0,1]^{d})$ norm.
-Note that, when $p=\infty$, our complexity bound reduces to $\mathcal{O}\big(\epsilon^{-\frac{1}{2}}|\log_2\epsilon|^{\frac{3}{2}(d^2-1)+1}\big)$.
-This closely aligns with the lower bound established by Blanchard and Bennouna, differing only by a logarithmic factor.
+It is important to emphasize that all network weights in our construction, including the convolutional kernels, biases, and coefficient vectors, depend continuously on the target function being approximated.
+To assess the optimality of our results, we compare the resulting network complexity bounds with known lower bounds from the literature.
+Under the assumption of continuous weight selection, Blanchard and Bennouna \cite{blanchard2021shallow} proved that, with the error measured in the $L^\infty(\Omega)$ norm, any approximation method requires at least

+parameters (for some constant $c>0$) to achieve an $\epsilon$-approximation of all functions from the unit ball of $X^{2,\infty}(\Omega)$.
+Consequently, up to a logarithmic factor, the network complexity achieved by our construction matches this lower bound.
+This justifies describing our result as \textit{near-optimal} in terms of parameter scaling for the space $X^{2,\infty}(\Omega)$.
+For the space $X^{2,p}(\Omega)$ with $2\le p<\infty$, although the same upper bound holds, the question of whether the network complexity achieved in this work is optimal remains open.